ehn-dcc-development/eu-dcc-hcert-spec/hcert_spec.md

 #### Key Identifier

-The Key Identifier (**KID**) claim is used by Verifiers for selecting the correct public key from a list of keys pertaining to the Issuer (**iss**) Claim.
+The Key Identifier (**kid**) claim is used by Verifiers for selecting the correct public key from a list of keys pertaining to the Issuer (**iss**) Claim.
 Several keys may be used in parallel by an Issuer for administrative reasons and when performing key rollovers.
 The Key Identifier is not a security-critical field.
 For this reason, it MAY also be placed in an unprotected header if required.
 Verifiers MUST accept both options.

 Due to the shortening of the identifier (for space-preserving reasons) there is a slim but non-finite chance that the overall list of DSCs accepted by a validator may contain DSCs with duplicate KIDs.
 For this reason a verifier MUST check all DSCs with that KID.